chef/knife-vsphere/README.md

 --vmdk-type TYPE - VMDK type, "thick" or "thin", defaults to "thin"
 ```

-## `knife vsphere vm markastemplate`
+## `knife vsphere vm markastemplate VMNAME`

-Will traverse the folder tree looking for the VM by name.
-By default the
+Will mark the VM as a template rather than a runnable VM.
-folder inspected with be the root folder.  `--folder` should be specified if
+By default the search will start at the root folder.  `--folder` should be specified if
 traversing should be in some other folder than the root.
 Once found the VM
 will be converted into a template.
 This means the VM will become a template
 and no longer be available as a Virtual Machine.
 The name given to the